Skip to content

 Gender Justice Scholars Internship

-WRC and the Gender Studies department are partnering to offer 3 internship positions with the WRC for the 2024-2025 academic year.
+WRC and the School of Transform are partnering to offer internship positions with the WRC each academic year.
 Each intern will earn a $1500 scholarship each semester.

 To be eligible, candidates must: